libp2p/specs/protocol-select/README.md

 ### Basic Flow

-Both endpoints, client and server, send a list of supported protocols.
+Both endpoints, dialer and listener, send a list of supported protocols.
 Whether an endpoint sends its list before or after it has received the remote's list depends on the context and is detailed below.
 Nodes SHOULD order the list by preference.
 Once an endpoint receives a list from a remote, the protocol to be